virtualWinter/blog/src/lib/consumet/README.md

-# Consumet API Library
+# GogoAnime API Library

-A comprehensive TypeScript library for interacting with the Consumet API (https://animeapi.vwinter.moe/), providing anime information, search functionality, and streaming data.
+A TypeScript library for interacting with the GogoAnime provider through the Consumet API, providing anime information, search functionality, and streaming data.

 ## Features

-- 🔍 **Search anime** with advanced filters
+- 🔍 **Search anime** on GogoAnime
-- 📺 **Get anime information** including episodes, characters, and relations
+- 📺 **Get anime information** including episodes and details
-- 🎬 **Streaming links** for episodes
+- 🎬 **Streaming links** for episodes with server selection
-- 📈 **Trending and popular** anime lists
+- 🔥 **Top airing** anime lists
 - 🆕 **Recent episodes** tracking
-- 🎭 **Genre-based** filtering
-- 📅 **Seasonal anime** discovery
 - ⚡ **Built-in caching** for better performance
 - 🪝 **React hooks** for easy integration
 - 🛠️ **Utility functions** for data formatting